Can Glaze and Underglaze Be Mixed?

 Different Firing Temperatures of Glazes and Underglazes

 Basically, the Underglaze and Glaze you’re trying to mix might not be compatible because of the different firing temperatures.
-Make sure you buy Underglazes with the same firing temperature and your Glazes with the same firing temperature.
+Make sure you buy Underglazes with the same firing temperature as your Glazes.

 Mixing Glaze Together with Underglaze